 Pamphlet 1-6 pages; A brief overview of the basic topics were discussed.
 Chair Crawford made a statement about the front setbacks of businesses and part of the design of that is to put the parking in the back behind the buildings.
-The overview continued about the building and façade requirements.
-Questions from the public were asking about any new buildings that will be built.
-A building such as Dunkin Donuts that was built, very well done and fits King Street and the Village.
-The whole attempt here was not to create a historic district but to find a way to take what people described that they feel the district about, and put it down on paper to protect it.
+He gave an example of one that is already using this.
+The overview continued about the Building and Façade Requirements.
+Questions from the public were asking about any new buildings that will be built and they were answered that a building such as Dunkin Donuts that was built and very well done and fits King Street and the Village.
+The whole attempt here was not to create a historic district but to find a way to take what people described that thy feel the district about, and put it down on paper to protect it.
 This was the feedback that they got a year ago.

-Roger Sanborn asked an examples such as: If he purchased a parcel of land and put up a 1000 sq. ft.
-Morton Building on Junction 3.
-Alan stated first we would need to find a piece of land that would allow the use, then you would have to be able put up his Morton Building on that land, so it narrows down greatly where you're going to have options for his example.
-The only time you are going to have new buildings constructed is when the building that currently on the parcel that you are acquiring is no longer serviceable.
-The hypothetical example would only work when the existing buildings were being replaced.
+Roger Sanborn asked an example if he could purchase a parcel of land and put up a 100 ft.
+Morton Building on Route 3.
+Alan stated first we would need to find a piece of land that would allow the intended use, then you would have to be able to put up his Morton Building on that land, so it narrows down greatly where you're going to have options for his example.
+Alan noted that this is not a situation where we've got a road from one end to the other and open on both sides without buildings.
+So the only time you're going to have new buildings constructed is when the building that currently on the parcel that you're acquiring is no longer serviceable.
+So the hypothetical example would only work when the existing buildings were being replaced.